sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sil-mingzat-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A font for Lepcha script
+Short desc    : A font for Lepcha script
 URL          : http://scripts.sil.org/Mingzat
-Лицензия     : OFL
+License      : OFL
-Описание     : Mingzat is based on Jason Glavy's JG Lepcha font which was a custom-encoded
+Descript     : Mingzat is based on Jason Glavy's JG Lepcha font which was a custom-encoded
              : font.
 The goal for this product was to provide a single Unicode-based font
              : that would contain all Lepcha characters.
 In addition, there is provision for
              : other Latin characters and symbols.
 This font makes use of state-of-the-art